chasmack/hummaps-admin/README.md

 These XML files are read into tables in *hummaps_staging*.

-The Excel file *surveyors.xlsx* lists information on surveyors and provides a link from the original Hollins surveyor name and the hummaps surveyor record.
+The Excel file *surveyors.xlsx* lists information on surveyors and provides a link from the original Hollins surveyor name and hummaps *surveyor* record.
-For historical reasons multiple Hollins surveyors can point to a single hummaps surveyor record.
+For historical reasons multiple Hollins surveyors can point to a single *surveyor* record.
-In that case all fields except *hollins_fullname* must be identical.
+In that case all fields except *HOLLINS_FULLNAME* must be identical.

 The Excel file *cc.xlsx* lists Certificate of Corrections and the map to which they apply.
 The *RECDATE* field refers to the recording date